BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 }
 ```

-Examining a role, note how to requires passing an External ID if the action sts:AssumeRole is called
+Examining a role, note how it requires passing an External ID if the action sts:AssumeRole is called
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws iam get-role --role-name ExternalCostOpimizeAccess